-Module label Introduction to Migration Studies Modulkürzel mir110 Credit points 8.0 KP Workload 240 h Verwendbarkeit des Moduls Master's Programme European Master in Migration and Intercultural Relations (Master) &gt; Mastermodule Zuständige Personen Butler, Martin (module responsibility)Potts, Lydia (Module counselling) Prerequisites - Skills to be acquired in this module LO1 to LO4• achieved an overview of migration processes and policies in the past and present and be able to critically evaluate their structures, implications, and scenarios for the future, including categories and approaches of migration research; acquired in-depth knowledge about theories on migration and inter/transcultural relations and multiculturalism and the ability to autonomously contextualise terms and concepts in related fields; acquired knowledge about and experience with research methods, methodology and knowledge production and be able to reflect their significance, unpredictability and interdependencies in transcultural contexts; gathered competence to design a research agenda, to develop research projects and to conduct them in a self-reflexive manner in a diverse team; LO7• developed an understanding of theories, concepts and policies related to at least one of the programme's foci (i.e. gender, diversity and intersectionality; development, conflict and justice; representation, power relations and knowledge production; education and citizenship) and acknowledges their cross-cutting and strategic relevance in the field of migration and intercultural relations; LO12 to LO16• acquired competence in handling new media and communication technology in a critical and contrations; the ability to condense and visualise work results in order to present it to various audiences; developed competence in self-management including the ability to prioritize, set goals and make decisions in individual and group work processes; the ability to cidentify and critique discriminating forms of verbal and nonverbal communication. reflecting power relations and his/her own biases aiming at self-reflective interaction; Module contents inter/transcultural contexts orienting themselves in unfamiliar areas, countries and contexts.
-The Intensive Phase "Studying Global Migration in the 21st Century" takes place annually in September.
+Module label Introduction to Migration Studies Modulkürzel mir110 Credit points 8.0 KP Workload 240 h Verwendbarkeit des Moduls Master's Programme European Master in Migration and Intercultural Relations (Master) &gt; Mastermodule Zuständige Personen Butler, Martin (module responsibility)Potts, Lydia (Module counselling) Prerequisites - Skills to be acquired in this module LO1 to LO4• achieved an overview of migration processes and policies in the past and present and be able to critically evaluate their structures, implications, and scenarios for the future, including categories and approaches of migration research; • acquired in-depth knowledge about theories on migration and inter/transcultural relations and multiculturalism and the ability to autonomously contextualise terms and concepts in related fields; • acquired knowledge about and experience with research methods, methodology and knowledge production and be able to reflect their significance, unpredictability and interdependencies in transcultural contexts; • gathered competence to design a research agenda, to develop research projects and to conduct them in a self-reflexive manner in a diverse team; LO7• developed an understanding of theories, concepts and policies related to at least one of the programme's foci (i.e. gender, diversity and intersectionality; development, conflict and justice; representation, power relations and knowledge production; education and citizenship) and acknowledges their cross-cutting and strategic relevance in the field of migration and intercultural relations; LO12 to LO16• acquired competence in handling new media and communication technology in a critical and reflexive way scrutinising its indications and connotations; • the ability to condense and visualise work results in order to present it to various audiences; • developed competence in self-management including the ability to prioritize, set goals and make decisions in individual and group work processes; • the ability to identify and critique discriminating forms of verbal and non- verbal communication, reflecting power relations and his/her own biases aiming at self-reflective interaction; • developed competence to initiate, lead and/or participate in team work in Madula aastasta inter/transcultural contexts orienting themselves in unfamiliar areas, countries and contexts.
+Module contents The Intensive Phase "Studying Global Migration in the 21st Century" takes place annually in September.
 Students are provided introductions to their new study and living environment, to all aspects of the programme.
 Being jointly taught by EMMIR partners, students also become acquainted with partner universities and their Course Directors as well as with the field of study.
 Teaching focuses on state of the art overviews as well as exemplary approaches to key areas in migration studies and intercultural relations by means of work-shops, lectures, study trips and other formats.
 In order to share standards for the evaluation of students' work and, as a measure of quality assurance, presentations and written work during the IP is graded jointly by staff of the partner universities.
-The IP is taught jointly by professors, experts and researchers who will provide you with state of the art overviews as well as exemplary approaches to key areas in migration studies and intercultural relations by means of workshops, lectures, study trips and other forms of teaching.
+The IP is taught jointly by professors, experts and researchers who will provid you with state of the art overviews as well as exemplary approaches to key areas in migration studies and intercultural relations by means of workshops, lectures, study trips and other forms of teaching.

-Date 27/04/24
+Date 26/04/24